LakshmanKishore/getodone/README.md

 ## Troubleshooting & Lessons Learned

 *   **Persistent Java Errors:** When Gradle struggles to find Java in Termux, hardcoding `JAVACMD` in `android/gradlew` was the most effective solution.
+Additionally, ensuring `JAVA_HOME` is explicitly set within the `android/gradlew` script itself (e.g., `export JAVA_HOME="/data/data/com.termux/files/usr/lib/jvm/java-21-openjdk"` before `exec "$JAVACMD" "$@"`) can resolve issues where Gradle insists on a specific Java version (like Java 17) despite Java 21 being present and configured.
 *   **Port Conflicts:** "Address already in use" errors are often due to orphaned Metro Bundler processes.
 Force-stopping the Termux app is the most reliable way to clear them.
 *   **Wireless Debugging Instability:** `adb pair` is crucial for stable wireless debugging from Termux on the same device.
 Be quick to enter the pairing code!
 *   **Native Feature Testing:** For reliable testing of features like notifications and background tasks, a development build (either via `expo run:android` or EAS Build) is essential.
 Expo Go has limitations.